Navigate college admissions with experts who care about the whole you

 Beware: Increased Prescription Drug Abuse on College Campuses

-Young adults ages 18 to 22 are the biggest abusers of prescriptions drugs.
+Young adults ages 18 to 22 are the biggest abusers of prescription drugs.
 College students are twice as likely to abuse stimulant medications such as Adderall or Ritalin (which are used to treat ADHD) as those who do not attend college at all—or part-time students.

 “Stimulant abuse is a hidden addiction,” said Michael Ferullo, a social worker with a private practice in Brookline.
 “Many college students use them to stay up late to study or write papers—but they don’t have a prescription.”
 Ferullo adds that students who abuse stimulants may be at risk for addiction to other drugs including opiates, pain relievers made from opium that result in an intoxicating high when used in high doses.